What It's Like To Spend A Day With The World's Most Popular Astrologer

 When Miller finally arrives at our table during the dessert course, there is a palpable frisson of excitement.
 Nicki is thrilled.
 Nyzell looks close to tears.
 After politely enquiring as to the whereabouts of the coffee, Miller asks everyone around the table to tell her our names and what we do.
 As each introduces themselves, along with their accompanying suns, moons, and planets in various houses, Miller nods along enthusiastically.
 When an attendee confesses that where she was born, in India, they didn’t write down the time of her birth, Miller audibly sighs.
 In astrology, knowing the exact time and location that you were born is essential.
 Individual astrological charts can only be accurate when drawn from exactly where the planets and stars were at the moment of birth.
 Still, Miller's intimate knowledge of the stars means that all is not lost: The attendee can either list the top 10 events of her life for her astrologer, who can work backwards from there (using the events as clues in what's called "chart rectification"), or the astrologer can do a sunrise chart, which Miller says is "the next best thing."

 “Your chart will never be anyone else’s chart.
-That means that what’s in your heart matters,” Miller emphasizes.
+That means that what’s in your heart matters,” Miller emphasises.

 It’s a combination of this belief in every person’s unique individuality and her talent for intimacy, dispensing advice which falls neatly into a Venn diagram of loving parent and living room therapist, that makes her so winning.
 This ability is particularly revealed post-lunch, during the four-hour long Q&A session.
 Part Sybil, part savant, Miller conjures and comforts with equal aplomb.